imagej/imagej.github.io/_pages/plugins/simple-neurite-tracer/export-to-swc-tutorial.md

 To export each connected set of paths as a separate SWC file, you can now select the "Export all as SWC..." menu option - you will be prompted for the prefix of the file names:

-{% include image-center image-path="media/Save-all-as-swc.png" %}
+{% include image-center image-path="media/save-all-as-swc.png" %}

 ## Export a single connected path set as an SWC file

 Often, you will just want to export one set of connected paths.
 As an example of this, suppose we have a partially traced image like this:

-{% include image-center image-path="media/Simple Neurite Tracer Export to SWC Tutorial-1.png" image-width="750" %}
+{% include image-center image-path="media/simple-neurite-tracer-export-to-swc-tutorial-1.png" image-width="750" %}

 Those are actually three disconnected groups of paths, as you can see from the path list:

-{% include image-center image-path="media/Simple_Neurite_Tracer_Export_to_SWC_Tutorial-2.png" %}
+{% include image-center image-path="media/simpleneuritetracerexporttoswctutorial-2.png" %}

 In other words, there is one large group of neurons which are all connected, with "Path (0)" as the primary path, there is a single disconnected path ("Path (15)" and group of 6 paths with "Path (16)" as the primary path.